MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-smb-authentication.md

 1. Select the application with the name matching *[Storage Account] $storageAccountName.file.core.windows.net*.
 1. Select **Manifest** in the left pane.
 1. Copy and paste the existing content so you have a duplicate copy.
 Replace all instances of `<storageaccount>.file.core.windows.net` with `<storageaccount>.privatelink.file.core.windows.net`.
-1. Review the content and select **Save** to update the application object with the new identifierUris.
+1. Review the content and select **Save** to update the application object with the new `identifierUris`.
 1. Update any internal DNS references to point to the private link.
 1. Retry mounting the share.